marsavar/marsavar/README.md

 ### hey.

-I'm a software engineer based in London.\
+I'm a software engineer based in London, currently working at [Snyk](https://www.snyk.io).
-I currently work at [Snyk](https://www.snyk.io).

 Previously, I worked at [the Guardian](https://www.theguardian.com/) in the Investigations & Reporting team, a small group of developers using technology to uncover stories and building tools to make collaboration between reporters and whistleblowers more secure.

 I speak Italian, English and Japanese, and I can get by in French and Spanish.\
 I enjoy, in no particular order: contemporary fiction, cycling, [Rust](https://www.rustlang.com/).